What is a Touchstones discussion?

 • Texts are drawn from authors of many cultures, time periods, genders, and beliefs.

-• Volumes represent the voices and talents of those who have historically held significant power and of those who have not, offering the opportunity to consider the variety of constructs, norms, systems, and outcomes that shape our world
+• Volumes represent the voices and talents of those who have historically held significant power and of those who have not, offering the opportunity to consider the variety of constructs, norms, systems, and outcomes that shape our world.

 What skills are built through Touchstones?

 Our Essential Skills support social-emotional learning goals and help all learners develop the competencies they need to navigate our changing world.
-Touchstones strengthens the work you’re already doing to build your students’ discourse skills, enhancing the outcomes of programs and strategies like Socratic seminar and restorative practices.
+Touchstones strengthens the work you’re already doing to build your students’ civil discourse skills, enhancing the outcomes of programs and strategies like Socratic seminar and restorative practices.

 Touchstones Essential Skills